abdul15x/Landventures/README.md

 # Landventures

 Welcome to **Landventures**!
-This is my first semester ICT project: a simple website built with HTML, CSS, and JavaScript.
+This is my first semester ICT project: a simple, live website built with HTML, CSS, and JavaScript.

 ## 🌱 About the Project